priyesh2/Wordpress_and_Drupal/README.md

        python version = 2.7.18 (default, May 25 2022, 14:30:51) [GCC 7.3.1 20180712 (Red Hat 7.3.1-15)]
       ````

+         * I have used another ec2 instance with ubuntu distribution as the ansible client.

       * Ansible main configuration

         -- /etc/ansible/ansible.cfg